Pakistan women's cricket team in South Africa in 2019

 The Pakistan women's cricket team toured South Africa to play against the South Africa women's cricket team in May 2019.
-The tour consisted of three Women's One Day Internationals (WODIs), which formed part of the 2017–20 ICC Women's Championship, and five Women's Twenty20 International (WT20) matches.
+The tour consisted of three Women's One Day Internationals (WODIs), which formed part of the 2017–20 ICC Women's Championship, and five Women's Twenty20 International (WT20I) matches.

 Dane van Niekerk, South Africa's regular captain, was unavailable for the tour due to injury, with Suné Luus leading the side in her absence.
 The WODI series was drawn 1–1, after the third and final match finished as a tie.
 Only six WODI matches have finished in a tie, with this being the first one involving Pakistan, and the third one to feature South Africa.
 South Africa won the WT20I series 3–2.

 Squads

-Ahead of the tour, Diana Baig was ruled out Pakistan's squad with a thumb injury.
+Ahead of the tour, Diana Baig was ruled out of Pakistan's squad with a thumb injury.
 She was replaced by Fatima Sana.